 Registered Massage Therapists (RMTs) in British Columbia are licensed and regulated health care professionals who are committed to restoring and maintaining optimal health and pain-free function of the body.
 Troy, Ryan and Nicki the RMT's in our clinic.
-Heidi and Heather have the designation of NHPC (natural health practitioners of Canada) and are not able to bill extended health insurance in BC.
+Heidi has the designation of NHPC (natural health practitioners of Canada) and is not able to bill extended health insurance in BC.
 All of our massage practitioners are educated and trained to accurately assess and treat with techniques that include massage and manual therapy, joint mobilization, myofascial release, and rehabilitative exercise such as stretching, strengthening, postural exercise and patient education.
 Massage Therapy is an effective approach to pain management and rehabilitation.
 Massage is an effective treatment for a wide range of conditions such as migraine headaches, tendonitis, arthritis, osteoporosis, fibromyalgia, sports injuries, as well as many other common conditions related to soft tissue and joint dysfunction.
 Over the past decade, there has been a significant rise in the demand for massage therapy in B.C.
 This can be attributed to higher educational standards, research studies showing the efficacy of massage therapy, and an overall increase in public demand for non-surgical and drug-free treatment options.
 Today, RMTs use a blend of modern science and ancient philosophies, utilizing specific techniques and modalities to treat many conditions.
 In British Columbia, over 75 percent of medical physicians regularly refer their patients to a Registered Massage Therapist (RMT) - and they make these referrals because massage therapy is both accessible and effective in the treatment of their patients' conditions.